Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Introduction

 and where $\mathcal{L}(\cdot)$ denotes the law of a random variable.
 The target measure $\mu$ is assumed to have a density with respect to $\gamma$ of the form

-With $P_{m}$ being the projection onto the first $m$ basis elements, we consider the following $m$-dimensional approximations to $\gamma$ and $\mbox{\ensuremath{\mu}}$
+With $P_{m}$ being the projection onto the first $m$ basis elements, we consider the following $m$-dimensional approximations to $\gamma$ and $\mu$:

-The approximation error, namely the difference between $\mu$ and $\mu_{m}$, is already well studied \citet{UncertaintyElliptic,2012MattinglyDLimit} and can be estimated in terms of the closeness between $\Phi\circ P_{m}$ and $\Phi$.
+The approximation error, namely the difference between $\mu$ and $\mu_{m}$, is already well studied [\citet {UncertaintyElliptic,MCMCinHighDimensions}] and can be estimated in terms of the closeness between $\Phi\circ P_{m}$ and $\Phi$.

-In this article we consider Metropolis-Hastings MCMC methods \citet{metropolis1953equation,hastings1970monte}.
-For an overview of other MCMC methods, which have been developed and analysed, we refer the reader to \citet{Robert2004MonteCarlo,liu2008monte}.
-The idea of the Metropolis-Hastings algorithm is to add an accept-reject mechanism to a Markov chain proposal in order to make the resulting Markov chain reversible with respect to the target measure.
-We denote the transition kernel of the underlying Markov chain by $Q(x,dy)$ and the acceptance probability for a proposed move from $x$ to $y$ by $\alpha(x,y)$.
-The transition kernel of the Metropolis-Hastings algorithm reads
+In this article we consider Metropolis--Hastings MCMC methods [\citet {metropolis1953equation,hastings1970monte}].
+For an overview of other MCMC methods, which have been developed and analysed, we refer the reader to \citet {Robert2004MonteCarlo,liu2008monte}.
+The idea of the Metropolis--Hastings algorithm is to add an accept--reject mechanism to a Markov chain proposal in order to make the resulting Markov chain reversible with respect to the target measure.
+We denote the transition kernel of the underlying Markov chain by $Q(x,dy)$ and the acceptance probability for a proposed move from $x$ to $y$ by $\alpha (x,y)$.
+The transition kernel of the Metropolis--Hastings algorithm reads

-where $\alpha(x,y)$ is chosen such that $\mathcal{P}(x,dy)$ is reversible with respect to $\mu$ \citet{samplingFirstInfiniteDimensional}.
-For the Random Walk Metropolis algorithm (RWM) the proposal kernel corresponds to
+where $\alpha(x,y)$ is chosen such that $\mathcal{P}(x,dy)$ is reversible with respect to $\mu$ [\citet{samplingFirstInfiniteDimensional}].
+For the random walk Metropolis algorithm (RWM) the proposal kernel corresponds to

-with $\xi\sim\gamma_{m}$ which leads to the following acceptance probability
+with $\xi\sim\gamma_{m}$ which leads to the following acceptance probability:

-Notice that the quadratic form $\frac{1}{2}\langle y,\mathcal{C}^{-1}y\rangle$ is almost surely infinite with respect to the proposal because it corresponds to the Cameron-Martin norm of $y$.
-For this reason the RWM algorithm is not defined on the infinite dimensional Hilbert space $\mathcal{H}$ (consult \citet{CotterNumericalResultPRWM} for a discussion) and we will study it only on $m-$dimensional approximating spaces.
-In this article we will demonstrate that the RWM can be considerably improved by using the preconditioned Crank-Nicolson (pCN) algorithm which is defined via
+Notice that the quadratic form $\frac{1}{2}\langle y,\mathcal {C}^{-1}y\rangle$ is almost surely infinite with respect to the proposal because it corresponds to the Cameron--Martin norm of $y$.
+For this reason the RWM algorithm is not defined on the infinite dimensional Hilbert space $\mathcal{H}$ [consult \citet{CotterNumericalResultPRWM} for a discussion], and we will study it only on $m$-dimensional approximating spaces.
+In this article we will demonstrate that the RWM can be considerably improved by using the preconditioned Crank--Nicolson (pCN) algorithm which is defined via